cea-hpc/modules/doc/source/design/source-shell-script-in-modulefile.rst

         - but it is an external command, so requires extra processing and an additional requirement
         - moreover it does not return shell functions in general, only exported Bash functions

-    - Shell builtin commands are used to query existing environment variables, aliases, functions and current working directory
+    - Shell builtin commands are used to query existing environment variables, aliases, functions, completions and current working directory

         - which provides best processing efficiency
         - but leads to specific output parsing for each shell